Beltz Pelvic Mesh Trial in Philadelphia- Will it be Fourth PA Court Loss for J&J?

 Secant Medical manufactured and sold the mesh components of the J&J pelvic mesh products.

-On that same day Beltz, was implanted with the Gynecare (Ethicon) TVT System to treat incontinence.
+On that same day Beltz, was implanted with the Gynecare (Ethicon) TVT-O System to treat incontinence.

 Beltz says she has suffered permanent catastrophic injury, undergone corrective surgery, “has experienced, and will continue to experience, significant mental and physical pain and suffering, financial or economic loss, including, but not limited to, obligations for medical services and expenses.”